 SignalHire main landing page

-The potential for a free tool is clear: when you’re facing budget predicaments or comparing products, being able to perform searches without spending can lower risk.
-Luckily, in 2025, there are a few email finder tools out there with entry‑level access for free.
-According to SignalHire’s detailed comparison, Email address lookups for free are mostly provided through manual search or a limited number of credits per day.
+According to SignalHire’s detailed comparison, free email address lookups are mostly available through manual searches or limited credits per day.
 You input an individual’s name and company or domain, and the tool produces a probable address.
 A few also provide browser extensions that scrape data from LinkedIn or other websites, and they can be used to pull contacts, but (again) with limitations on the number of results you can peruse.

-What can free plans do?
+What free plans usually do well:

 Free versions are a smart way to evaluate which email finder fits your workflow.
 For example, SignalHire’s free tier offers 10 monthly credits via its extension and full access to all features, even bulk search and phone‑number discovery, so you can test functionality before paying.